xxzbuckxx/sorting-algorithms/asgn1/README.md

 #### DESIGN.pdf

 This document details how the program was designed.
+This includes:

+* The objective of the assignment
+* What was given in the lab doc
+* An explanation of data types used
+* An explanation of my general approach
+* Pseudocode